GMVazz/GMVazz/README.md

 ### Hey there!👋

-- 🔭 I’m currently working at Eleven Financial
+- 🔭 I’m currently working at Banco Original
-- 🌱 I’m currently learning Git & Python
+- 🌱 I’m currently learning Python & C#
 - 💬 Ask me about SQL, Windows, IOS, TV Shows, Games and so on
 - ⚡ Fun fact: Everything is new to me, i'm starting to code after years of working as an Infrastructure analyst